h31/Reflection/README.md

 * Start, stop, delete torrents
 * Add new torrents from a file, a magnet link of an HTTP/HTTPS link
 * Choose which files should be downloaded
+* Change destination directory
+* Show actual free space

 Compatibility:
 * Reflection emulates the latest version of Transmission (2.84)
-* Tested against qBittorrent 3.3.1, should work with 3.2.x too.
+* Tested against qBittorrent 4.0.3, should work with older versions too.
 * Tested against Transmission Remote GUI, built-in Transmission Web UI, Torrnado client for Android

 What features are not supported yet: